-Alex Wu is a current second-year student pharmacist at Midwestern University College of Pharmacy.
+Alex Wu is a current third-year student pharmacist at Midwestern University College of Pharmacy.
 Prior to pharmacy school, he received his Bachelor of Science in Human Biology from Michigan State University in 2017.
 Alex currently works at Northwestern Medicine as a pharmacy intern and joined Dr. Mayer’s team in the summer of 2020, where he is involved in the marine pharmaceutical pipeline website design and updates.
-His professional interests include oncology and medical communications.
-After pharmacy school, Alex plans on furthering his education by pursing residency or fellowship in the pharmaceutical industry.
+His professional interests include health economics and outcomes research (HEOR) and patient safety.
+After pharmacy school, Alex plans on furthering his education by pursing fellowship in the pharmaceutical industry.

 Karolina Jekielek joined the Chicago College of Pharmacy, Midwestern University as a graduate student in 2018, after completing her prerequisites at Loyola University Chicago.
 She is currently working in Dr. Mayer’s laboratory as a research student and is involved in the marine pharmaceutical pipeline website design and updates.
 Her specific interests lie in oncology and she loves learning about the marine-derived drugs that are used as cancer treatments.
 After graduation she is looking forward to pursuing residency or working as a pharmacist in the retail setting.